 2. Escalated Ticket

-Sometimes it is not possible for your ground level agents to resolve all support tickets on their own.
+Sometimes it is not possible for your ground-level or Tier-1 agents to resolve all support tickets on their own.
 A ticket is escalated as they might not have the necessary skills, knowledge, or authority to resolve tickets and might need further help from senior reps.
+Now, compared to other tickets, escalated tickets consume more time for resolution.

 3. High Priority Ticket